KrisElaineBautista/KrisElaineBautista/README.md

 ## About Me

-I have a passion for coding and a knack for effective database management, I thrive on the challenge of solving complex problems and crafting elegant solutions.
+I have a strong passion for coding and a good understanding of database management.
+I enjoy solving difficult problems and finding clear, working solutions.
+Through my studies and hands-on practice, I’ve built a solid foundation in information technology and I’m always eager to learn more and improve my skills.
-My tech journey commenced with the pursuit of the BS Information Technology program, and I've been immersed in the world of technology ever since.

 ## Education